 Solar panels may seem like the ultimate energy-efficient home upgrade.
 Solar electric or photovoltaic (PV) panels can be added to your roof to generate electricity for your home.
 It’s a great deal—the sun is just giving this stuff away for free!
 To make the cost worthwhile, however, make sure your region gets enough sunlight by assessing your solar energy potential versus your electricity needs.
 Then look at incentives or financing options available to homeowners before you make your decision.

 *Whenever you’re dealing with air sealing be cautious of air ventilation.

-All of the above strategies can help you make your home more efficient, but there are other ways to have an impact as well.
+All of the above strategies can help to make your home more energy efficient, but there are other ways to have an impact as well.
 Regardless of the current state of your home, certain habits can help you save energy until you’re ready to tackle bigger projects.
 You also can install accessories while you’re waiting to upgrade appliances.
-Give these tips a try:

 - Turn down the heat (or turn up the air conditioning) a few degrees.

 - Turn off lights when you leave a room.

 - Unplug appliances when not in use.
 (Hot tip: your fridge is in use whenever there’s food in it.)

 - Upgrade appliances to more efficient products when you’re able